-JICA has incorporated external evaluation according to its project size to allowing the viewpoints of external parties to be reflected in the operations evaluation system.
-In this context, JICA receives advice on its evaluation ensure objectivity and transparency in evaluating effects of project implepolicy, as well as the evaluation system and methodologies from the mentation.
-Moreover, JICA tries to make efforts to increase transparency in its operations evaluation by providing findings of the ex-post evaluation Advisory Committee on Evaluation consisting of third-party experts.
-Please refer to p.6 regarding the committee. results on JICA's official website.
+To improve the quality of evaluations, JICA has established mechanisms allowing the viewpoints of external parties to be reflected in the operations evaluation system.
+In this context, JICA receives advice on its evaluation policy, as well as the evaluation system and methodologies from the Advisory Committee on Evaluation consisting of third-party experts.
+Please refer to p.6 regarding the committee.